 (e) Ability to relate the physical, psychological, spiritual, emotional, and social needs of the persons served to the administration of a nursing home, and to create a climate necessary to meet the needs and rights of the persons served.

-(4) Has met the requirements of general education, as defined in paragraph (L) of rule 4751-1-02 of the Administrative Code, and the requirements that are applicable on the date the completed application is received by the board:
+(4) Has met the requirements of general education, as defined in rule 4751-1-02 of the Administrative Code, and the requirements that are applicable on the date the completed application is received by the board:

 On and after January 1, 1980 has successfully completed a course of study and has been awarded a baccalaureate degree from an accredited educational institution, as defined in rule 4751-1-02 of the Administrative Code;

 (5) Has successfully completed the special academic requirements in the subject areas specific to nursing home administration, that consist of:

 (a) No less than one hundred clock hours of academic directed study in core of knowledge subjects in nursing home administration, as listed in rule 4751-1-06 of the Administrative Code; or accredited college courses covering the subject areas of the core of knowledge in nursing home administration as approved by the board; or

 (a) With a baccalaureate degree, the requirement is nine months (fifteen hundred hours) of full-time internship in an approved internship site;

-(c) With a baccalaureate degree containing an approved program in nursing home administration as defined in paragraph (C) of rule 4751-1-02 of the Administrative Code, no further qualifying administrative experience is required;
+(b) With a baccalaureate degree containing an approved program in nursing home administration as defined in rule 4751-1-02 of the Administrative Code, no further qualifying administrative experience is required;

 (c) With a master's or higher degree, the requirement is six months (one thousand hours) full-time internship experience in an approved internship site;

-(e) With a master's or higher degree containing an approved program in nursing home administration as defined in paragraph (C) of rule 4751-1-02 of the Administrative Code, no further qualifying administrative experience is required;
+(d) With a master's or higher degree containing an approved program in nursing home administration as defined in rule 4751-1-02 of the Administrative Code, no further qualifying administrative experience is required;

 (e) For qualifying administrative experience, the board may reduce the required hours of internship for both baccalaureate and master degrees.